 * Improves engine performance and efficiency

-Use a fuel stabilizer ethanol treatment formula as often as every fill-up to prevent further damage caused by the use of ethanol fuel blends.
+Use a fuel stabilizer ethanol treatment formula as often as every fill-up to prevent further damage to power equipment caused by the use of ethanol fuel blends.